microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SpatialAwareness.md

 ### Observers

-A spatial observer is responsible for interfacing with a specific underlying system (for example, the inbox MRTK spatial observer talks with the Windows Mixed Reality platform to get HoloLens meshes) and then surfacing the platform specific data in a way that is consistent with the larger spatial awareness system.
+A spatial observer is responsible for interfacing with a specific underlying system (for example, the in-box MRTK spatial observer talks with the Windows Mixed Reality platform to get HoloLens meshes) and then surfacing the platform specific data in a way that is consistent with the larger spatial awareness system.